Last updated 11 March 2022

 Older people, people living with a physical or learning disability, people living with particular long-term conditions, or people recovering from a stay in hospital can require support from social care services.

 There is no charge for a social care assessment.
 All adults over 18 are entitled to an assessment to determine whether they could qualify for help or support.

 Sometimes, the adults who require care don't pay for services from their council as family or friends support them instead.
 The loved ones helping in these cases are 'informal carers', 'family carers' or 'unpaid carers'.
 If this describes you, you could also be entitled to support for your mental health, finances, care training or finding others to take over caring responsibilities while you take a break.

 If you are eligible for social care support following an assessment, you can speak with your council to agree on your social care support details.
 These details are your 'support plan', 'care plan' or 'care package'.

 Another assessment called a 'financial assessment' or 'means test' will determine whether you qualify for free social care or whether you need to contribute towards the cost of your care plan.

-The means test thresholds are:
+The current means test thresholds means that: